MEDLINE Indexing Online Training Course

 Category D - Chemicals and Drugs

 MeSH contains thousands of chemicals, so it is likely that the specific chemical in a given article can be found by searching the MeSH Browser.

 In DCMS, the indexer simply starts to type the name of the chemical, and then picks it from the automatic scroll-down list.
 The indexer can also go to the MeSH Browser, type the name of the chemical, and search for the exact term.
 For example, the drug Propranolol can be readily found using either method.

 For more complex chemical names, especially those containing combinations of letters, numbers, and punctuation, the use of the scroll-down list in the DCMS Browser is not very efficient.
 It is better to look for such chemicals by searching fragments using the MeSH browser.

 - Search the most distinctive fragments: Dihydro pyrazol amine

 - Click on Find Terms with All Fragments

-- Search returns two terms - the first one is correct
+- Search returns several terms - the first one is correct